AllStarLink/app_rpt/README.md

 You can use PhreakScript to install Asterisk automatically, first, then use the `rpt_install.sh` script to properly install the files from this repo.

+## Known Issues

+I am currently unsure how to satisfy the dependencies for `chan_usbradio`.
+It compiles, but since it will cause menuselect issues if dependencies are not available, the `rpt_install.sh` script no longer downloads this by default.
+Feel free to grab it manually if you think your system can support it.

 ## Automatic Installation

 Step 1: Install DAHDI and Asterisk